Introduction

 }

-One thing we didn’t mention is how Firecrawl handles pagination.
-If you scroll to the bottom of Books-to-Scrape, you will see that it has a “next” button.
+One thing we havenโt mentioned is how Firecrawl handles pagination.
+If you scroll to the bottom of Books-to-Scrape, youโll see that it has a โnextโ button.

 , Firecrawl first scrapes all sub-pages from the homepage.
-Later, if a sub-page includes links to already scraped pages, they are ignored.
+If a sub-page includes links to already scraped pages, those links are ignored.

 Advanced Web Scraping Configuration and Best Practices

-Firecrawl offers several types of parameters to configure how the endpoint crawls over websites.
+Firecrawl offers several types of parameters to configure how the crawl method works with websites.
 We will outline them here with their use-cases.

 Scrape Options

-On real-world projects, you will tweak this parameter the most frequently.
-It allows you to control how a webpage’s contents are saved.
-Firecrawl allows the following formats:
+In real-world projects, youโll adjust this parameter most frequently.
+It controls how webpage content is saved.
+Firecrawl supports the following formats:

 - HTML